Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - oral history projects

-- building surveys and inventories
+- historic building surveys and inventories

 - heritage management plans

-The following projects are not available for funding:
+The following projects are not eligible:

 - projects seeking debt reduction such as repayment of loans or shortfall on completed projects